 Richard W. Martin was born and raised in Ashland.
 He attended the Ashland Center, University of Kentucky, on 15th Street for two years and finished his four year under graduate degree on campus then graduated from law school at the University of Kentucky.
 Upon graduation from law school in 1969, Richard joined the Federal Bureau of Investigation.
 He was a special agent stationed in Chicago and Kansas City up until that he left the Bureau in 1973.

-Upon returning home to Ashland, Richard and two other Ashland High graduates started the law firm that is now Martin and Vincent, PSC.
-Since 1978 Richard has served as the City Attorney for Ashland.
-He has had an AV Preeminent Rating with Martindale Hubble since 1988.
+Upon returning home to Ashland, Richard and two other Ashland High graduates started the law firm that is now Martin WHEELER and Vincent, PSC.
+FROM 1978 TO 2018, Richard has served as the City Attorney for Ashland, AND HAS ALSO SERVED AS CITY MANAGER.
+SINCE 2018, RICHARD HAS ALSO ACTED AS CITY ATTORNEY FOR HTE CITY OF CATLETTSBURG.
+He has had an AV Preeminent Rating with Martindale-Hubble since 1988.
 Martindale-Hubbell's Peer Review Ratings are an objective indicator of a lawyer's high ethical standards and professional ability, generated from evaluations of lawyers by other members of the bar and judiciary.
 Legal ability ratings are based on performance in five key areas: Legal Knowledge, Analytical Capabilities, Judgment, Communication Ability, and Legal Experience.
 Martindale-Hubbell considers an AV Preeminent Rating to be a significant accomplishment - a testament to the fact that a lawyer's peers rank him or her at the highest level of professional excellence.

 Richard is a member of the Boyd County Bar Association, where he served as President in 1983.
 He is a Kentucky Bar Association Bar Foundation Charter Life Member.
 He is a member of the American Bar Association, Kentucky Defense Counsel, and Municipal Attorney's Association of Kentucky.
 He is admitted to practice in the Commonwealth of Kentucky, U.S. Eastern District of Kentucky, 6th Circuit Court of Appeals, and U.S. Supreme Court.